sayatalabs/sayata-fullstack-assignment/README.md

 In addition, we have created
 an [Invision Prototype](https://projects.invisionapp.com/d/main?origin=v7#/projects/prototypes/21795414) that contains mockups for the various pages required for the client web application.
-Use the mockups to better understand the required user experience.
+Use the mockups as a guide to better understand the required user experience.
 Bonus points will be awarded to those who match the mockups in their solution.
 Please notice that each mockup can be viewed in multiple modes.
 The most relevant for you are:

 1. Preview mode (`P`) - The interactive mode - Allows you to click on specific visual elements and see what it does.